partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: We'd be the ones worrying about Judy-wak!

 Judy: Come here and say that!
 Anyway I'm only doing it for my best friend Momo.
-And because it's too sad to think of Barley enslaved by a cabbage.
+And because it's too sad to think of Barkley enslaved by a cabbage.

 Clock: Ooooookay!
 Let's go!

 ## Forest

-Momo: Where was Barley taken off to...
+Momo: Where was Barkley taken off to...

 Judy: What if we asked the Flower Bracelet to take us to the Hallo-Pumpkin again?